SnappyJumper/BookWyrm/README.md

 * The error messages inform unauthorised users why they have been diverted away from the content they were trying to reach.

-* These messages are both informing and improve the experience of the User.
+* These messages both inform and improve the experience of the User.

 [Back to top ⇧](#bookwyrm)